Go Back To Trail Finder

 Clematis to Emerald (3km)

 • Trailhead is on Belgrave-Gembrook Rd, near the bottom of Menzies Rd.
-More parking near Paradise Valley Hotel, in the Clematis Station car park.
-Alternatively, you can catch Puffing Billy to Menzies Creek and walk from there
+You can catch Puffing Billy to Menzies Creek and walk from there

 • Travel a short distance past the Clematis Station shelter before crossing the tracks and Edenmont Rd